-Dr. Michael Reeves joins us again from the UK, filling in this week for John Piper.
+Dr. Michael Reeves joins us again from the United Kingdom, filling in this week for John Piper.
 Pastor John once wrote about the role of theology in missions.
-He wrote: “[Pastors that aim to send missionaries] must give themselves to building sending bases that breed doctrinally-deep people who are not given to emotional dependency on fads but know how to feed themselves on Christ-centered truth.”
+He wrote, “[Pastors that aim to send missionaries] must give themselves to building sending-bases that breed doctrinally-deep people who are not given to emotional dependency on fads but know how to feed themselves on Christ-centered truth.”
 So true.
-Doctrinal depth is essential for sustaining global missions. … So Michael, as a historian, when you look at Church history, in what ways has this principle actually played itself out?
+Doctrinal depth is essential for sustaining global missions.
+So Michael, as a historian, when you look at church history, in what ways has this principle actually played itself out?
 What examples come to mind of robust theology fueling missions?

-But apart from the actual theological work, what Calvin did in his time in Geneva was he set up a secret network in France with safe houses, hiding places, so that agents of the gospel could be slipped across the border from Geneva into France there to plant new sometimes literally underground churches.
+Apart from the actual theological work, what Calvin did in his time in Geneva was set up a secret network in France with safehouses, hiding places, so that agents of the gospel could be slipped across the border from Geneva into France to plant new — sometimes literally underground — churches.

-Now to support them he arranged for secret printing presses to be installed in both Paris and Lyon to provide gospel resources for these new young churches.
-And the success Calvin had in this in his home country of France was simply astounding.
-Demand for the literature soon outstripped what the presses could supply.
-And printing became the dominant industry in Geneva in an attempt to cope with that theological thirst.
+Now, to support them he arranged for secret printing presses to be installed in both Paris and Lyon in order to provide gospel resources for these new young churches.
+The success Calvin had in this, in his home country of France, was simply astounding.
+Demand for the literature soon outstripped what the presses could supply, and printing became the dominant industry in Geneva in an attempt to cope with that theological thirst.

-No, absolutely not.
-So it varied from country to country what sort of level of danger students would be going into.
-But, for example, the English students, when the majority of the English students were in Geneva they were in refuge from bloody Queen Mary who is overseeing a Catholic counter reaction to the Reformation in England.
-And they had no idea at that time that anything might particularly change.
-So there were a number of them seeking to go back to England and the state of play in England at the time was if you stood up boldly of reformation theology, and didn’t just sit on it quietly, you would be burned.
+For example, when the majority of the English students were in Geneva, they were in refuge from Queen “Bloody Mary”, who was overseeing a Catholic counter reaction to the Reformation in England.
+They had no idea at that time that anything might particularly change.
+There were a number of them seeking to go back to England, and the state of play in England at the time was such that if you stood boldly for Reformation theology and didn’t just sit on it quietly, you would be burned.